 Co-Moderator Candidate Cece Armstrong meets attendees

-Co-Moderator Candidate Cece Armstrong meets attendees at the Welcome Reception hosted by the Presbytery of Utah on Saturday.
+Co-Moderator candidate the Rev. CeCe Armstrong meets attendees at the Welcome Reception hosted by the Presbytery of Utah on Saturday.
 Photo by Rich Copley

 Co-Moderator candidate Tony Larson meets attendees

-Co-Moderator candidate Tony Larson meets attendees at the Welcome Reception hosted by the Presbytery of Utah on Saturday.
+Co-Moderator candidate the Rev. Tony Larson meets attendees at the welcome reception hosted by the Presbytery of Utah on Saturday.
 Photo by Rich Copley

 Smiles and laughter comingled with warm hugs as the Rev. Cecelia “CeCe” Armstrong and the Rev. Anthony “Tony” Larson welcomed visitors to their booth Saturday evening, on the eve of the election that could lead to the South Carolina pastors becoming co-moderators of the 226th General Assembly.